~ Remembrance and In Memoriam ~

 He was a veteran of the U.S. Army serving his country during the Korean Conflict.

 Mr. Plucenik was employed as a purchasing manager with General Foods for 30 years, working primarily in their White Plains, N.Y., location and lastly in their Dover facility for several years from where he retired in 1984.
-He was the first person in the history of the company to be honored with the distinguished Chairman's Award after retirement.
+He was the first person in the history of the company to be honored with the distinguished Chairman's Award after leaving.

 He cherished winters spent for many years in Marco Island, Fla. and was a master gardener, an avid fisherman and also enjoyed golf, bowling, duck carving, painting and photography.